SpotIM/userscripts/ninja-tools/readme.md

 Then visit http://localhost:5732/spotim-ninja-tools.user.js and install the script.

-You'll see the following repeatedly spat out to the console:
+In most domains you'll see the following repeatedly spat out to the console:

 ```
 Invalid Host/Origin header